apeskinian/p5_treasures_untold/README.md

     - Remove the product from the basket using the bin icon
     - If the product is not unique, the quantity required can also be adjusted.
 To confirm the adjustment the refresh icon must be clicked which is situated next to the quantity adjuster.
 Adjusting the quantity to 0 will remove the product from the basket.

-    This page shows two buttons at the bottom, one to contine shopping which navigates to the products page, the other is to proceed to secure checkout.
+    This page shows two buttons at the bottom, one to continue shopping which navigates to the products page, the other is to proceed to secure checkout.

     | Mobile Basket Page | Desktop Basket Page |
     | --- | --- |